alexbain/alexbain.github.com/source/_posts/2014-01-06-receiving-sms-notifications-from-your-washer.markdown

 <a href="/images/posts/lundry/empty_case.jpg"><img src="/images/posts/lundry/thumb_empty_case.jpg" class="center" /></a>

 For this project, I wanted a custom enclosure that would enable the device to be sealed from dust and debris.
 I contacted a friend of mine, John Steenson, who agreed to help me design a 3D printable enclosure for the project.
 He has agreed to let me post the STL files for the case, which you can download and have 3D printed yourself.
 I had my case printed from a local printer that I found on the [3D Hubs](http://3dhubs.com) service.
+I had a great experience with 3D Hubs, and highly suggest it if you're trying to find a local 3D printer.

 <a href="/images/posts/lundry/occupied_case.jpg"><img src="/images/posts/lundry/thumb_occupied_case.jpg" class="center" /></a>